-1. Don wildland personal protective equipment (PPE), given PPE, so the PPE is donned in 60 seconds or less and all elements of the PPE ensemble are worn in accordance with manufacturer guidelines.
+Don wildland personal protective equipment (PPE), given PPE, so the PPE is donned in 60 seconds or less and all elements of the PPE ensemble are worn in accordance with manufacturer guidelines.
 (OSFM) (CTS 8-2)

+Evaluator Signature: Date Verified:

 2. Deploy a fire shelter, given PPE, a hand tool, a live or simulated incident, and a fire shelter, so that the fire shelter is deployed within 30 seconds and used in accordance with manufacturer and AHJ procedures.
 (OSFM) (CTS 8-3)

+Evaluator Signature: Date Verified:

-Doff wildland personal protective equipment (PPE), given PPE, so that PPE is removed in accordance with manufacturer guidelines and returned to a ready state.
+3. Doff wildland personal protective equipment (PPE), given PPE, so that PPE is removed in accordance with manufacturer guidelines and returned to a ready state.
 (OSFM) (CTS 8-4)

-Preparedness
+Evaluator Signature: Date Verified:

+Prepa redness

-4. Maintain assigned personal protective equipment, given the standard equipment issue, so that the equipment is serviceable and available for use on the fireline and defects are recognized and reported to the supervisor.
+4. Maintain assigned personal protective equipment, given the standard equipment issue so that the equipment is serviceable and available for use on the fireline and defects a recognized and reported to the supervisor.
 (NFPA 1051: 4.3.2) (CTS 9-1)

+Evaluator Signature: Date Verified:

 5. Maintain assigned suppression hand tools and equipment, given tools and equipment and agency maintenance specifications, so that assigned equipment is maintained and serviceable and defects are recognized and reported to the supervisor.
 (NFPA 1051: 4.3.3) (CTS 9-2)

-Suppression
+Evaluator Signature: Date Verified:

+Supp ression

 6. Assemble and prepare for response, given an assembly location, an assignment, incident location, mode of transportation, and time requirements, so that arrival at the incident with the required personnel and equipment meets agency guidelines.
 (NFPA 1051: 4.5.2) (CTS 10-1)

-7. Recognize hazards and unsafe situations, given a wildland or wildland/urban interface fire or simulated scenario and the standard safety policies and procedures of the agency, so that the hazard(s) and unsafe condition(s) are communicated to the supervisor and appropriate action is taken.
-(NFPA 1051: 4.5.3) (CTS 10-2)

-8. Construct a fireline, given a wildland fire or simulated scenario, agency line construction standards, suppression tools, water or other suppression agents, and equipment, so that the fireline conforms to the construction standard.
-(NFPA 1051: 4.5.4) (CTS 10-3)

-9. Secure the fireline, given a wildland fire or simulated scenario, suppression tools, water or other suppression agents, and equipment, so that fireline burning materials and unburned fuels are physically separated.
-(NFPA 1051: 4.5.5) (CTS 10-4)

-10. Describe the methods to reduce the threat of fire exposure to improved properties, given a wildland/urban interface fire or simulated scenario, suppression tools, and equipment, so that improvements are protected.
-(NFPA 1051: 4.5.6) (CTS 10-5)

-11. Mop up fire area, given a wildland fire or simulated scenario, suppression tools, and water or other suppression agents and equipment, so that burning fuels that threaten escape are located and extinguished.
-(NFPA 1051: 4.5.7) (CTS 10-6)

-12. Patrol the fire area, given a wildland fire or simulated scenario, suppression tools, and equipment, so that control of the fire area is maintained.
-(NFPA 1051: 4.5.8) (CTS 10-7)
+Evaluator Signature: Date Verified:

+7. Recognize hazards and unsafe situations, given a wildland or wildland/urban in fire or simulated scenario and the standard safety policies and procedures of th so that the hazard(s) and unsafe condition(s) are communicated to the supervisappropriate action is taken.
+(NFPA 1051: 4.5.3) (CTS 10-2) ario and the standard safety policies and procedures of the agency, and unsafe condition(s) are communicated to the supervisor and Evaluator Signature: Date Verified: 8. standards, suppressio iven a wildland fire or simulated scenario, agency line construction in tools, water or other suppression agents, and equipment, so that to the construction standard.
+(NFPA 1051: 4.5.4) (CTS 10-3) Evaluator Signature: Date Verified: 9. or other suppression ven a wildland fire or simulated scenario, suppression tools, water agents, and equipment, so that fireline burning materials and aysically separated.
+(NFPA 1051: 4.5.5) (CTS 10-4) Evaluator Signature: Date Verified: 10.
+Describe the methods to reduce the threat of fire exposure to improved properties, given a wildland/urban interface fire or simulated scenario, suppression tools, and equipment, so that improvements are protected.
+(NFPA 1051: 4.5.6) (CTS 10-5) Evaluator Signature: Date Verified: 11.
+Mop up fire area, given a wildland fire or simulated scenario, suppression tools, and water or other suppression agents and equipment, so that burning fuels that threaten escape are located and extinguished.
+(NFPA 1051: 4.5.7) (CTS 10-6) Evaluator Signature: Date Verified: 12. iven a wildland fire or simulated scenario, suppression tools, and ontrol of the fire area is maintained.
+(NFPA 1051: 4.5.8) (CTS 10-7) Evaluator Signature: Date Verified:

+Fire Fighter 2A: Structure